 Pratt Family Team/RTI International

-You may contribute on-line or send/give us a check -- payable to Duke University 19BT.
+You may contribute on-line or send/give us a check -- payable to Duke University 20BT.
 We would love it if you could join us for the event!

-Our daughter, Michelle (who is 31 now), received great care at the Brain Tumor Center for a brain stem lesion she had in 1997.
-She's doing very well now.
-She is working in Raleigh.
+Our daughter, Michelle (who is 32 now), received great care at the Brain Tumor Center for a brain stem lesion she had in 1997.
+She is doing very well.
+She is working in Raleigh and getting married in May.

 We have been blessed to be a part of this strong community for 20+ years.
 We have been honored to meet and develop friendships with some amazing people including:

 - Tom O'Donnell, our close friend and running buddy for 6+ years and 10 year brain tumor survivor.
-Tom is getting ready for his 7th Boston Marathon and has completed over 20 marathons -- all of them since his first brain surgery in 2009.
+Tom is getting ready for his 8th Boston Marathon and has completed 25 marathons -- all of them since his first brain surgery in 2009.
 He is a lovable individual and a wonderful inspiration!

 - Jodi Novak, an effervescent and enthusiastic person with an infectiously positive outlook who has had 2 miracle children subsequent to her brain tumor diagnosis.